Column: Re-thinking zinc as 2021 benchmark smelter terms tumble

 SLASHING THE BENCHMARK

-This year’s benchmark zinc concentrates deal was negotiated between miner Teck Resources and smelter customers Korea Zinc and Glencore.
+This year's benchmark zinc concentrates deal was negotiated between miner Teck Resources (TECKb.TO) and smelter customers Korea Zinc (010130.KS) and Glencore (GLEN.L).

-The deal was first reported by Fastmarkets and has been confirmed by miners such as Australia’s New Century Resources, for whom the drop in charges is a big deal.
+The deal was first reported by Fastmarkets and has been confirmed by miners such as Australia's New Century Resources (NCZ.AX), for whom the drop in charges is a big deal.

 Treatment charges represent around 30% of New Century's cash costs, meaning the 47% year-on-year reduction "delivers a material operational cashflow increase," the company said in a stock exchange release.